foundpatternscellar/contentdb-old/README.md

 ## Format

-ContentDB mixes structured and unstructured data formats.
-The header uses the [SCL](https://github.com/Keats/scl) data format, and the body uses the [Markdown](https://en.wikipedia.org/wiki/Markdown) markup format.
+ContentDB combines one structured and one unstructured data forat.
+Headers use [SCL](https://github.com/Keats/scl), and bodies use [Markdown](https://en.wikipedia.org/wiki/Markdown) or Lua.

-Fields have Values.
-Relationships use the target's model for its field.
+Header field values provide a mechanism to represent attributes of document virtual text world.
+Relationship fields work by using the target's model for its field

 UUIDv4 is the default id.
 Short names are a missing feature.